Myanmar Wedding Photography

 bride and groom on Inle Lake Nyaungshwe Myanmar for their wedding

-“Outrageously Beautiful” Inle Lake is surrounded by high plateaus and misty mountains.
-This place with its shimmering waters provides a true taste and colour of Old Burma.
-Famous for its leg rowers, it is home to the Intha people, houses are raised high on stilts and flowers and vegetables are grown in picturesque floating gardens.
+Outrageously Beautiful” Inle Lake is surrounded by high plateaus and misty mountains.
+With its shimmering waters, this place provides an authentic taste and color of Old Burma.
+Famous for its leg rowers, it is home to the Intha people.
+Their houses sit high on stilts, and flowers and vegetables are grown in picturesque floating gardens.

 2: Bagan